-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Nishant Patel, the co-founder and CTO of Contentstack, outlines some of the ways an organization can trim down and prioritize the number of MarTech tools their departments use.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Nishant Patel, the co-founder and CTO of Contentstack, outlines some of the ways an organization can trim down and prioritize the number of MarTech tools their departments use.

 The number of tools our organization uses can get away from us.
 Case in point: According to a Productiv report, the average enterprise uses 364 apps.
 There are a few reasons for the accumulation.
 First is the ease of access.
 Because most software checkout flows are so simple—your browser even remembers your credit card number for you—it’s easy to tap and buy.
 New hires also bring their preferred tools as they transfer organizations.